-In accordance with federal regulations set forth by The Higher Education Act of 1965, as amended by the Higher Education Opportunity Act of 2008, Lakeland College is required to make available to enrolled students, prospective students and their parents certain consumer information.
-To meet the requirement, information for Lakeland College is provided on our Consumer Information Disclosures page
+In accordance with federal regulations set forth by The Higher Education Act of 1965, as amended by the Higher Education Opportunity Act of 2008, Lakeland University is required to make available to enrolled students, prospective students and their parents certain consumer information.
+To meet the requirement, information for Lakeland University is provided on our Consumer Information Disclosures page

 To be eligible for federal and state aid, a student needs to be:

 - A U.S. citizen or eligible non-citizen.

 - Registered with Selective Service, if male.
 For more information, visit the Selective Service Home Page.